helix-editor/helix/book/src/keymap.md

 ### Search

 Search commands all operate on the `/` register by default.
-Use `"<char>` to operate on a different one.
+To use a different register, use `"<char>`.

 | Key   | Description                                 | Command              |
 | ----- | -----------                                 | -------              |